dtcenter/MET/docs/Users_Guide/installation.rst

 Using the compile_MET_all.sh Script
 ===================================

 The **compile_MET_all.sh** script is designed to install MET and, if desired, all of the external library dependencies required for running the system on various platforms.
 There are some required environment variables that need to be set before running the script and some optional environment variables, both of which are described below.
 The script relies on a **tar_files.tgz** file, which contains all of the required and optional library packages for MET but not MET itself.
-A separate command will be used to pull down the latest version of MET in .tgz (tarred and gzipped) format from GitHub, which the script will then install.
+A separate command will be used to pull down the latest version of MET in tar.tgz (tarred and gzipped) format from GitHub, which the script will then install.

 To begin, create and change to a directory where the latest version of MET will be installed.
-Assuming that the following guidance uses “/d1” as the parent directory, a suggested format is a path to a “met” directory, followed by the version number subdirectory (e.g. /d1/met/|version|).
+Assuming that the following guidance uses “/d1” as the parent directory, a suggested format is a path to a “met” directory, followed by the version number subdirectory (e.g. */d1/met/12.0.0*).
 Next, download the
 `compile_MET_all.sh <https://raw.githubusercontent.com/dtcenter/MET/latest/internal/scripts/installation/compile_MET_all.sh>`_
 script and